computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 * **Distributive Edges**: The shortest path from *vegetables* from *peas* contains *spinach/NOUN* node connected via the *conj* edge.
 The presence of specific words in the path that do not inform of the hypernymy relation (*spinach* in this case) can be deterimental to our performance, and also increase the path length significantly.
 Snow et al. proposed to add additional edges bypassing *conj* edges to mitigate this issue.
 Therefore, we can add edges of type *pobj* from *vegetables* to *peas* and *kale*.

-**Good News**: You do need to extract such paths, as they have already been extracted for you.
+**Good News**: You don't need to extract such paths.
+We've extracted them for you.
+You're welcome!
 To keep the number of extracted paths tractable, the file `wikipedia_deppaths.txt` contains dependency paths extracted from Wikipedia between all train/val/test word pairs.
 Similar to Snow et al., we only keep dependency paths of length 4 or shorter.
 The file contain three tab-separated columns, the first containing **X**, second **Y** and the third the dependency path.
 An example path extraction is: